ptomulik/puppet-vash/README.md

 ```

+The above snippet shall generate about 700 test cases.
+Because `MyHash` has all
+the functionality of (its base class) `Hash`, we expect all tests to pass.

 The `:sample_items` array is used to initialize hash during the tests and also
 to generate input arguments to some hash functions (keys/values from
 `sample_items` may be used as `existing_key` and `existing_value`).
 The